 Description: The exception allows you to link your GPL-licensed code with specific non-GPL libraries (like the Java Classpath libraries) without making your code subject to the GPL.
 The Classpath exception only applies to the specific libraries or circumstances mentioned in the exception itself.

 Requirements: The source code should include the original copyright notice and licence text.
 It should include notices of significant changes, including dates.
-When distributing any derived work, you must disclose the affected source code, but this is not required for private use.
+When distributing any derived work, you must disclose the affected source code but this is not required for private use.
 You cannot sublicense the relevant code.

 Compatibility, linking and mixing: It is subsumed by the entire GPL family (including LGPL and AGPL licences).
 The Classpath exception allows GPL-licensed code to be linked with specific non-GPL libraries without forcing GPL requirements on the entire work.
 It is linking-permissive only for executables.

-Patent rights: Patent rights are not mentioned (implicitly granted).
+Patent rights: Patent rights are not mentioned but are considered to be implicitly granted.

 LGPL-2.0